Esri & Autodesk

 Esri and Autodesk are working to bring together GIS and BIM (building information modeling) across multi-disciplinary teams and project life cycles.
 The vision is that of an integrated and collaborative workflow that advances understanding of projects in context, and reduces inefficiencies, data loss, and cycle times.

-What is the Esri + Autodesk alliance about?
+What is the Esri and Autodesk alliance about?

 Announced on November 15, 2017, the alliance between Esri and Autodesk helps to connect “Make Anything” with “The Science of Where” through more tightly integrated BIM and GIS workflows, enhancing how infrastructure assets are planned, designed, built, and operated.
-Together with Esri, this alliance enables Autodesk to better deliver on the promise of helping customers imagine, design and create a better world.
+This alliance enables Esri and Autodesk to better deliver on the promise of helping customers imagine, design and create a sustainable, more resilient future.

-Autodesk and Esri are committed to the development of more seamless exchange of spatial and attribute data typically captured in Esri’s GIS systems and the information from 3D BIM models in Autodesk’s design software.
+Esri and Autodesk are committed to the development of a more seamless exchange of spatial and attribute data typically captured in Esri’s GIS systems and the information from 3D BIM models in Autodesk’s design software.

 Who will benefit from this alliance?